 When a student becomes symptomatic at school, student should test before being sent home.

 When a student is considered a close contact and is asymptomatic, student should test 3-5 days after exposure.
-If a student who is considered a close contact becomes symptomatic, the student should test immediately and stay home.
+If a student who is considered a close contact becomes symptomatic, the student should test immediately.

 Before returning from a prolonged school break, (i.e., winter, spring, and/or summer break)

-Scenario where testing is MANDATORY:

-If a student would like to return sooner than the ten-day isolation period after a confirmed positive COVID-19 test, the student needs to test at day five.
-If the student’s day five test is negative and his/her symptoms significantly improve, the student may return at day six.
-If a student’s day five test is still positive, the student will have to complete the ten days of isolation before returning to school.

 What: WUSD participates in both the CDPH Professional Antigen Testing program as well as the CDPH Over the Counter/At-Home Rapid Antigen Test Kit Program.
 All tests are offered to students free of charge.

 Where: